mazwat/mazwat.github.io/oop-ws.md

 A Fox
 A Pug
 ```
-> blockquote  Hints - You should use a loop to iterate through the array.
+> info - You should use a loop to iterate through the array.
 Your Dog class needs a method to return the value of name.
-Your should use ``console.ReadLine`` to input the value
+> You should use ``console.ReadLine`` to input the value.